pyepics/pyepics/doc/pv.rst

 ``True``
-  When *auto_monitor* is set to ``True``, the value will be monitored using the default subscription mask set at :data:`ca.DEFAULT_SUBSCRIPTION_MASK`.
+  When *auto_monitor* is set to ``True``, the value will be monitored using the default subscription mask set at :data:`epics.ca.DEFAULT_SUBSCRIPTION_MASK`.

   This mask determines which kinds of changes cause the PV to update.
 By default, the subscription updates when the PV value changes by more